Highly personalized approach, where each student has the curriculum that fits his/her needs

 A mainstay of Foothills Academy’s Curriculum has been the year-long community service project undertaken by our seniors.
 Projects have ranged from volunteering in various animal rescue organizations, hospitals, Habitat for Humanity; one student went to a village in India to help feed the hungry there.
 Projects may also take the form of internships for students to gain actual experience in their fields of interest.
 Whichever route they choose, they research their project thoroughly under the supervision of their Senior Project Advisor, and then spend at least 100 hours ‘on the job’ at their chosen project site.
 At year’s end, they present their work to their faculty and high school peers.
 Students are encouraged to consider a global component to their project.
 This may be met several ways, from adding a thesis addressing global ramifications of the project to developing a contact somewhere across the globe with whom the student can collaborate on aspects of the project.
 Students graduate with a portfolio highlighting their experiences.

 Learners in the 21st Century must be equipped to comprehend and contend with uncertainty and complex problems.
 The intentional integration of Science, Technology, Engineering, Mathematics, and Art + Design (STEAM) provides a framework for grabbing hold of complexity toward understanding and innovation.
 Foothills Academy has embraced this idea in a big way.
-We’ve hired a STEAM Director, Alicia Roberts, who has built a lab on each campus that includes a wide range of tools, including 3-D printers, and a global view of issues that are investigated through this multifaceted and dynamic lens.
+Under the leadership of our STEAM Director, Mary Beth Abbey, we have a lab on each campus that encourages to explore using a wide range of tools, including 3-D printers, and a global view of issues that are investigated through this multifaceted and dynamic lens.
 The ramifications of our STEAM projects to humans are investigated in the process – the perspectives of history, economics, philosophy, sustainability, and environmental impact are addressed as well.
 In 2016, we were honored to receive a $25,000 grant from Kiwanis for the STEAM lab at our Ashler HIlls campus.
 This is step two of a three-step development process.
 Step 1 was the development of our STEAM lab for elementary students.
 Step 2 is designed for middle school students, and we’re extremely grateful to the Kiwanis organization for their support of this effort.
 The 3rd step is to develop a sophisticated, state of the art STEAM lab for high school students.

 FA students have a range of options to earn college credits in high school through FA’s partnership with Paradise Valley Community College-Black Mountain.
 We do a lot with our students to help them grab hold of their aspirations and form them into college bound plans.
 What’s become clear nowadays for college bound students is that the extent to which they can jump-start their college careers, while maintaining a strong academic foundation, the better off they’ll be as they move into their post-secondary educational choices.
 Students going into technical fields especially (fields such as engineering, medicine, business management) will find that their undergraduate programs, because the requirements have grown, may take 5 or 6 years to complete.
 That can be an expensive proposition for most students and their families.
 To assist families with this problem, students may earn as many as 25 college credits from FA instructors (through dual enrollment) and more on PVCC’s campus through courses FA co-schedules with the college (called concurrent enrollment).